John Seeberg

 Nutrient Analysis

-This means this Salty Cat range contains higher than average protein, higher than average carbohydrate and near-average fat, when compared to typical wet cat food.
+This means this Salty Cat range contains higher than average protein, higher than average carbohydrate and below-average fat, when compared to typical wet cat food.

 Final Word